- Allergic Living - http://allergicliving.com -

 A 5 foot, 9-inch dynamo who weighed a mere 100 pounds when she was diagnosed 18 years ago, Bast started the NFCA to educate people and provide a forum for people with celiac disease.
 She says people ask her many questions when it comes to celiac disease and their sex lives.
 Like whether semen can contain gluten, and if the sex drive is affected by vitamin, hormone imbalances and plain old gas.
 (The answers: probably not and absolutely.)

-Mindful of the panel’s confused response to what she considered a simple question, Bast and her NFCA colleagues put together a short video called “Sex and the Celiac.”
+Mindful of the panel’s confused response to what she considered a simple question, Bast and her NFCA colleagues put together a short video called “Sex and the Celiac .”
 It’s about how sneaky, undiagnosed celiac disease could be “fixing your funk” or “making your mojo a no-go.”
-With nearly 7,400 online views to date, it’s a bona fide hit.
+With more than 10,000 online views to date, it’s a bona fide hit.
 And it has commonsense advice for people who suspect they have the disease: make an appointment with a physician pronto.
 “When in doubt check it out,” Bast says in the video.
 “If your libido is lacking, take the celiac symptom checklist and get your sexual side back in the game.”

-Amid all the research into celiac disease, from its provenance to possible treatments, Allergic Living was able to find only one small study that has focused on the level of sexual satisfaction among people with the condition.
+Amid all the research into celiac disease, from its provenance to possible treatments, at the time of writing this article, Allergic Living was able to find only one small study that has focused on the level of sexual satisfaction among people with the condition.
 Published in 1998, it was done in Italy, the land of love and pasta, and it revolved around 55 patients with celiac disease: 24 men and 31 women between the ages of 18 and 65.

 “Sometimes, I heard women complaining about troubles in their sex lives and sometimes, they would speak of how sex had gotten better after changing to a gluten-free diet,” says lead author Carolina Ciacci, a gastroenterologist and professor of medicine at the University of Naples Federico II.
 “It was clear that a study was merited.”